denjn5/denjn5.github.io/_posts/2017-07-12-use-json-and-functions-tutorial-2.md

 1. `data-simple.json` (since we don't have any folder references, it assumes that this file is in the same directory as the current file)
 2. A special _anonymous_ function that returns hopefully returns our data as a variable (vData) or an error.
 All of our code that processes and presents the data could fit within this anonymous function block.
 However, we've placed this code in a separate function.

 _NOTE_ The `d3.json` above runs _asynchronously_.
 That means that d3 works on pulling the requested data, but it simultaneously allows the next block of code (whatever is right after the `d3.json` call) to begin executing immediately.
 So wrapping our data-driven code in a function ensures that it doesn't execute until we have either data or an error.
-(If I had a nickel for each time I've written a data-get without thinking about asynchronisity, I'd have at least a dollar.
+(If I had a nickel for each time I've written a data-get without thinking about asynchronicity, I'd have at least a dollar.
 And copious amounts of confusion.)

 ---